Part 1: Installation

 Choose the manage images link to upload images to a category:

 Choose the add files button and select multiple files to upload.
-You can also drag files to the uploader if you are using a browser that supports html5 drag and drop (all browsers support this apart from Internet Explorer).
+You can also drag files to the uploader using drag and drop.

 Choose the start upload button.
 The images will be uploaded one at a time.
 If resize before upload is turned on in the component options - upload tab, the image size will be checked, and the image will be resized before uploading it if it is to big.